0

 Pesky Pimples?

-Sadly, it’s not just hormones we have to watch out for… Other factors can also play a role in adult acne:
+Sadly, it's not just hormones we have to watch out for.
+Other factors can also play a role in adult acne:

-• Diet: Sugary treats and processed foods might be tasty, but they can wreak havoc on our skin.
-Sugary foods cause spikes in blood sugar, which can lead to inflammation throughout the body, including the skin.
-Processed foods are often high in unhealthy fats and refined carbohydrates, which can also contribute to breakouts.
+• Diet: Sugary treats and processed foods might be tasty, but they can be tough on our skin.
+Sugary foods cause spikes in blood sugar, which can contribute to inflammation throughout the body, including the skin.
+Processed foods are often high in unhealthy fats and refined carbohydrates, which can also play a role in breakouts.

 Skin Support